 We all knew this was coming eventually, and today we got our latest Walt Disney World ticket price increase.
-It’s the third one so far this year and there were some big jumps in Multi-Day and 1-Day Disney World tickets including a whole new pricing structure.
-Let’s break down just exactly what has changed from 2022 vs. 2023:
+It’s not the first time we’ve had a price jump this year and there were some big increases 1-Day Disney World tickets, annual passes and a variety of other things across Walt Disney World.
+Let’s break down just exactly what has changed from 2025 vs. 2026:

-(UPDATE) – Disney just announced more Walt Disney World ticket price increases for 2023 multi-day park tickets, with some big differences compared to last year.
+(UPDATE) – Disney just announced more Walt Disney World ticket price increases for 2026 single-day park tickets, with some big differences compared to last year including the first time that a 1-Day ticket to a Disney World theme park has crossed the $200 barrier.

 Keep reading for the latest.